fishhack66/PAL-1-Stuff/BASIC Games, etc/BORG ATTACK/README.md

 GAME PLAY:

-The quaudrant is laid out on a 8x8 grid: 0-7, X-Y co-ordinates.
+The quadrant is laid out on a 8x8 grid: 0-7, X-Y co-ordinates.
 The planet and its space station are at 0,0; the "outer edges" of the quadrant are 0,7 over to 7,7 then down to 7,0.
 The Borg Cube will first show up there somewhere, and then work its way down-and-to-the-left toward the planet.

 The 'jump drive' lets the player pop into and out of any co-ordinate on the grid.
 Sensors will tell you if an "anomaly" is nearby.